okozmovskaya/testing-integrate-week-1/README.md

 The rest of the folders are code to study:

-- **`/about-testing`**: contains 3 files of code to introduce the basics of testing, meant to be studied in your browser's DevTools
 - **`/example`**: a small fully-working project that uses an array to save user input

 ---